Table of Contents

 2. Your products and orders are heavy in weight

-However, if your orders are heavier (i.e. more than one pound), you will realize significant cost savings when your package has to travel less distance or shipping zones.
+With the January 2019 change to zone-based pricing for even lightweight packages sent via USPS First Class Mail, all businesses are affected by distance.
+However, the heavier items are, you will realize significant cost savings when your package has to travel less distance or shipping zones.

 Take weighted blanket company, My Calm Blanket, whose products are up to 25 pounds in weight.

-My Calm Blanket has distributed their inventory to ShipBob’s fulfillment centers in Dallas, Chicago, Los Angeles, San Francisco, and New York to be near their customers.
+My Calm Blanket has distributed their inventory to ShipBob’s fulfillment centers in Dallas, Chicago, Los Angeles, and New York to be near their customers.

 3. You want to consistently offer affordable 2-day shipping